chipon/Treepad/README.md

 # Treepad
-Treepad is a graphic software for two-dimension tree simulation, this project may implements two main methods for drawing a tree----iteration method and LS method.
+Treepad is a graphic software for two-dimension tree simulation, this project may implements two main methods for drawing a tree----iteration method and LS method (LS method hasn't been implement to now).

+项目说明：
 Declaration:
 The language may be all Chinese, this is because my VS version use Chinese as default
 If possible, I may remake a English project